Quit Smoking to Boost Your Sex Life

 Low Libido

 Smoking negatively impacts upon testosterone levels in both males and females, the hormone responsible for maintaining libido.
-Intially, testosterone levels in the body rise up temporarily when you inhale your first cigarette but, it doesn’t last long, and decreases after some time.
-Cigarette smoking increases carbon monoxide levels in the body ultimately leading to inhibited production of testosterone, bringing down libido.
+Initially, testosterone levels in the body rise temporarily when you inhale your first cigarette, but, it doesn’t last long, and decreases after some time.
+Cigarette smoking increases carbon monoxide levels in the body, ultimately leading to inhibited production of testosterone, bringing down libido.

 Impact upon Fertility

 If you are trying to conceive, giving up smoking is the first thing you should do.
-Studies have shown that nicotine affect egg maturation, ovulation rates and fertilisation rates, in addition to chromosomal abnormalities.
+Studies have proven that nicotine affects egg maturation, ovulation rates and fertilisation rates, in addition to chromosomal abnormalities.
 However, research shows that female smokers can boost their chances of conceiving by quitting at least two months before trying to get pregnant.

 Women who smoke have a higher risk of miscarriage too.